intel/llvm/sycl/doc/design/SYCL-1Pass.md

 TODO

 ### Deferred device diagnostics
+A vast majority of our diagnostics will be converted to be exclusively deferred- diagnostics when possible.
 FE will add an end-of-TU checker to emit deferred device diagnostics.

 ## Optimizer Changes
 The main change here will be to enable the ability to have multiple versions of LLVM IR running at once, as well as multiple separate invocations of the Code Generator.
 A split-pass which creates a host LLVM-IR and device LLVM-IRs is added here; this in turn needs reachability analysis to figure out which is needed for device(s).
 Optimizations specific to host or device occur on the respective IRs after this pass.
 For ease of implementation, this document does not suggest adding optimizations common to both host and device(s) to occur prior to the split.
 They may be added later when need arises.